ASavageCabbage/python-playlist-maker/README.md

-# URL Opener / Music Player
+# Small Terminal Playlist Maker
 A little Python 3 script that lists and opens links on the terminal by reading formatted text files.